astronomer/docs/astro/runtime-release-notes.md

 ### Additional Improvements

-- Upgraded the `astronomer-providers` package to v1.1.0 ([CHANGELOG](https://github.com/astronomer/astronomer-providers/releases/tag/1.1.0)).
-In addition to bug fixes and performance improvements, this release includes deferrable versions of the following operators:
+- Upgraded the `astronomer-providers` package to v1.1.0 ([CHANGELOG](https://github.com/astronomer/astronomer-providers/blob/main/CHANGELOG.rst#110-2022-03-23)).
+In addition to bug fixes and performance improvements, this release includes 7 new deferrable versions of Airflow operators.
+Some of these include:

-    - `S3PrefixSensor` (`S3PrefixSensorAsync`).
+    - `S3PrefixSensor` (`S3PrefixSensorAsync`)
     - `GCSObjectsWithPrefixExistenceSensor` (`GCSObjectsWithPrefixExistenceSensorAsync`)
     - `BigQueryTableExistenceSensor` (`BigQueryTableExistenceSensorAsync`)